phpmd/phpmd/src/site/rst/download/index.rst

 Installing as a Phar
 ====================

-You can always fetch the latest stable version as a phar archive throught the following version agnostic link: ::
+You can always fetch the latest stable version as a phar archive through the following version agnostic link: ::

   ~ $ wget -c http://static.phpmd.org/php/latest/phpmd.phar